xendit/xenissuing-ios/README.md

 XenCrypt is a module to help you set up encryption between XenIssuing and your application.

 It includes several methods:
-- `generateSessionId` will encrypt a session key randomly generated used for symmetric encryption with Xenissuing.
+- `generateSessionId` will encrypt a session key randomly generated used for asymmetric encryption with Xenissuing.
 - `encrypt` would be used when setting sensitive data.
 - `decrypt` would be used whenever receiving sensitive data from Xenissuing.